zanderle/tutorial/en/django/README.md

 # Why do we need Django?

-* Django introduction and why we need it (relates to the next point)
+> TODO Django introduction and why we need it (relates to the next point)
-* Until now, we were looking at files directly - let's have Django serve them instead
+> Until now, we were looking at files directly - let's have Django serve them instead
+> Dynamic content?
+Internet history?

 # What is Django?